microsoft/AI4FluidSimulations/training/README.md

 docker build -f Dockerfile.Training -t ai4fluidsimulations-training:v1.0 .
 ```

+## Configuration

+- Set paths for data and results.

+- Set blob credentials.

 ## Run with docker

 To run the docker container interactively, we start the container and mount the `training` directory with the code into the container: